 The evening after my 10 days follow up appointment I went on a high intensity bike ride.
 Might have been a bit too soon?
 Cardio was definitely way up.
 It felt good to exercise again, that said I definitely didn’t have as much in me as I used to, after losing nearly 5 kg since the surgery.

-After the surgery I asked my dentist how one should go about kissing.
+After the surgery I asked my dentist how I should go about kissing my girlfriend.
 She told me I could do it as soon as I felt like it, which made a lot of sense later when I realized I really did not want to be kissing anyone with the amount of pain and discomfort I had in my mouth!

-That also applies to anything else you would want to do with your mouth.
+That also applies to anything else you would want to do with your mouth, really. 😏

 After 10 days, I had my follow up appointment.
 It was extremely fast.

 My dentist removed the plaster and stitches from my grafted tooth.
 She made sure the palate stitches had all resorbed.

 I was then scheduled another appointment for 6 weeks later which I have yet to attend.
 I will update this article then if I find out anything else worth writing.

 Update: that appointment went very quick, my dentist just looked at my graft and confirmed that it wasn’t very successful and I’ll likely have to do another one next year.

 I hope that your graft has a better result than mine!

 I wish that your graft doesn’t get too painful, and that you have successful results!